Alipsa/matrix/matrix-core/readme.md

 instead of doing `myMatrix[2, 'id']` you will need to use the underlying method instead i.e. `myMatrix.getAt(2, 'id')`

 ## Matrix
-A Matrix is tabular data with a header and where each column type is defined.
+A Matrix is a grid with a header and where each column type is defined.
 In some ways you can think of it as an in-memory ResultSet.

-A Matrix is created using one of the static create methods in Matrix.
+A Matrix is created using the builder.
 ### Creating from groovy code:
 ```groovy
 import se.alipsa.groovy.matrix.*